maartje/DL_NLP/README.md

 * specify two **language filters** in config.py (e.g. latin- and chinese- character languages, see language_filters['test'] for an example)
 * **train** the model (preferable on GPU) for the latin character languages and **experiment with hyper parameters** (learning rate, max_seq_length, ...)

-* we need to compare the model to something: find results in literature and/or implement some sort of simple **baseline model** and hang it in the pipeline.

 * Find **scientific papers** on neural language recognition

 * experiment with using **words instead of characters** (even though they are not easy to compare).
 This basically means that you have to plug in another tokenizer (separate by space instead of just split all characters.).